Enable passwordless security key sign-in to Windows 10 devices with Azure Active Directory

-Devices running Windows 10 Version 1809 must also enable shared PC mode (EnableSharedPCMode).
-Information about enabling this funtionality can be found in the article, Set up a shared or guest PC with Windows 10.
+Devices running Windows 10 Version 1903 must also enable shared PC mode (EnableSharedPCMode).
+For more information about enabling this functionality, see Set up a shared or guest PC with Windows 10.

-In the example below a user Bala Sandhu has already provisioned their FIDO2 security key using the steps in the previous article, Enable passwordless security key sign in.
+In the example below, a user named Bala Sandhu has already provisioned their FIDO2 security key using the steps in the previous article, Enable passwordless security key sign in.
+For hybrid Azure AD joined devices, make sure you have also enabled passwordless security key sign-in to on-premises resources.
 Bala can choose the security key credential provider from the Windows 10 lock screen and insert the security key to sign into Windows.